OpenTracksApp/OpenTracks/README_API.md

 This include limited configurability (e.g., ordering of shown elements) and the lack of Internet access.
 In fact, the later is considered a feature but severely limits the implementation presenting a map (at least in an easy way).

-_NOTE:_ for showing a track on a map a workaround was implemented in OpenTracks.
-Data could be exported as KMZ and presented in 3rd-party application (e.g., [OsmAnd](https://play.google.com/store/apps/details?id=net.osmand) or [MAPS.ME](https://play.google.com/store/apps/details?id=com.mapswithme.maps.pro)).

 For the time being, the OpenTracks Data API can be used to implement mainly custom dashboards.

 ## Implementation